HamzaElHammoutidev/Data-Pipeline-using-Spark/README.md

 # Data Pipeline using Spark

-US Immigration data pipeline from different sources using Schema-on-read on Spark for processing large files [/data]:
+Bulding US Immigrtion data pipleline that pulls data from differents sources and create star schema ETL.
+Spark used for processing large files follwoing Schema-on-read principle.
+Data can be found at [/data]

  - Files Types :
    - .dat
    - .csv
    - .parquet [sas data]

  - Steps :
-   - Data gathering from different sources
+   - Data gathering from all sources
    - Data exploration
    - End use-case definition
    - Data processing and cleansing